NamanJindal03/rock-paper-scissor/README.md

 5. The project is ready to see

 ## Important
-1. There is a delibirate 1.5 second delay added between host figure pickup and the declaration of result so as all the screens are visible
+1. There is a deliberate 1.5 second delay added between host figure pickup and the declaration of result so as all the screens are visible